Humbedooh/dsnmp/README.md

 dSNMP - Dell SNMP monitoring system
 =====

-This is a Dell (OpenManage) SNMP monitoring system with HipChat, PagerDuty and email integration.
+This is a Dell (OpenManage) SNMP/WBEM monitoring system with HipChat, PagerDuty and email integration.
 It also works with generic UNIX net-snmp daemons for more standard checks such as space, free mem and load averages.

 Tested with Dell PowerEdge R410, R515 and R720 with PERC RAID controllers, as well as Linux and FreeBSD VMs with net-snmp.